 - A "traditional" interview format on the interview day, where the applicant will have two or three of these interviews with a faculty and/or staff member.
 Some programs (nursing, OT) may conduct traditional 30-minutes interviews with one faculty/staff member and a health professional.
 A third- or fourth-year medical student will also typically interview candidates for medical school.
 Another interview might take place with a physician or other health professional.

 - Multiple-mini interview (MMI) is used by some health graduate programs, including three of the medical schools in Illinois.
 An MMI requires the prospective student to read a brief scenario for two minutes and then enter the interview room with one or two interviewers.
 The applicant then discusses how they would respond to the scenario in about eight to 10 minutes.
 The MMI often consists of rotating through six to 10 independent "stations" or scenarios with different interviewers.
 Many of the scenarios are based on ethical decision making, judgement, compassion, critical thinking and other important qualities.

-- A group interview format is occasionally used involving a panel of up to five applicants who are interviewed together by multiple interviewers.
+- A group interview or panel interview format is occasionally used involving a panel of up to five applicants who are interviewed together by multiple interviewers.
 What’s important in this format is how the applicants––future health professions colleagues––interact with each other.

 - A group activity may be part of the process for applicants in professions like pharmacy, medicine, podiatry and others.
 The group activity requires two or three applicants to work together to solve a problem––like assembling some Lego pieces.
-The interviewers are looking for communication skills and teamwork.
+The interviewers are looking for communication skills and teamwork during the admissions process.